wwdemo/homework/README.md

 POST /employee/{id}/{name}
 - creates new Employee node with the emp_id and name from the URI

+The OpenAPI documentation for the REST service can be accessed at [http://localhost/v3/api-docs/](http://localhost/v3/api-docs/)

 ## Setup

+The following steps are needed to run the API on your local machine.

 To connect the API to your Neo4j database instance, go to **src/main/resources/application.properties** and add the values for the following properties: